Home

 The Museum of the Middle Ages consists of two buildings: the Frigidarium or "cooling room", the remains of the Roman bath, and the Hôtel de Cluny, which houses the museum's collection.

 The museum contains a variety of important artifacts dating from the Middle Ages.
-It is renowned for its tapestry collection, which includes La Dame à la Licorne (The Lady and the Unicorn) consisting of a series of six pieces.
+It is renowned for its tapestry collection, which includes La Dame à la Licorne (The Lady and the Unicorn)consisting of a series of six pieces.

 Other notable works in the collection of the Museum of the Middle Ages include Gothic sculptures from the 7th and 8th centuries, works of gold, ivory, antique furnishings and illuminated manuscripts.

-"The Lady and the Unicorn" (French: La Dame à la Licorne) is the title of a cycle of French tapestries considered one of the greatest works of art of the Middle Ages in Europe.
+The Lady and the Unicorn (La Dame à la Licorne) is the title of a series of French tapestries considered one of the greatest works of art of the Middle Ages in Europe.
 They are estimated to have been woven in the early 16th century (c.
 1511), in Flanders.

-The pennants, as well as the armor of the Unicorn and the Lion in the tapestry, bear the arms of the sponsor, Jean Le Viste, a powerful nobleman in the court of King Charles VII.
+The pennants, as well as the armor of the unicorn and the lion in the tapestry, bear the arms of the sponsor, Jean Le Viste, a powerful nobleman in the court of King Charles VII.

-The tapestries were rediscovered in 1841 by Prosper Mérimée in the Boussac Castle.
+The tapestries were re-discovered in 1841 by Prosper Mérimée in the Boussac Castle.
 Novelist George Sand brought public attention to the tapestries in her works.

 The Tapestries